bondarukoleh/patterns_js/cleanCode/info.md

 **Contract** - Expectations about how it works, indicates a contract with other parts of the surrounding abstraction.
 Variable started with `is` expected to be a Boolean type, caps name - constants, etc.

+Avoid exotic words in vars, kill instead of delete, etc. \
+If the name became too long - it indicates that abstraction is not properly split. \

+So most important characteristics of a name: purpose, concept, and contract.
+One of the easiest ways to use these characteristics upon your names is to use *consistency* and *hierarchy* to your benefit. \
+Consistency refers to using the same pattern of naming across many names within a given area of code. \
+Hierarchy refers to the way we structure and put together different areas of code to form a holistic (coupled) architecture.
+Make your hierarchy reflect your abstractions.

+To show the type of var in dynamically types language like JS - we can use Hungarian notation.
+Instead of button, we may use elButton or buttonElement \
+Instead of age, we may use nAge or ageNumber \
+Instead of details, we may use objDetails or detailsObject \
+But of course we need to keep an eye about the changes in code that affects them, so better use it when you are sure that it won't be frequent changes.